Bobrac3023/Project2-Quiz/README.md

 ### deployment from GitHub

   -The site was deployed to GitHub pages as follows:
-  -In the GitHub repository, navigate to the Settings tab, select pages, and change **Branch** to main hub from none.
+      -In the GitHub repository, navigate to the Settings tab, -select pages, and change **Branch** to main hub from none.

   ![select_branch_github_deployment](readme.doc/select_branch_github_deployment.png)